Vitalii-Misechko/spend-track/product-docs/spec-mvp.md

     - The default state of the filters is when the period filter reflects the current month period.
 All other filters are empty

 ### Categories page
-    - Two pannels
+    - Two panels
-    - Left pannel contais two tabs
+    - Left panel contains two tabs
         - The first tab has name Spending.
         - It list categories related to spending
         - The second tab has name Income
         - It list categories related to Income
-    - Right pannel contains
+    - Right panel contains
         - Category name.
 Max length 50 unicode chars
         - Show Category
         - Save button.
 Which creates category and clears the name field